simpleanalytics/docs/_docs/50_api/35_admin.md

      -H 'User-Id: sa_user_id_00000000-0000-0000-0000-000000000000'
 ```

 Your user ID and API key are shown in [your account settings](https://simpleanalytics.com/account).
+The team ID does not have any effect on this endpoint.
+It always returns all websites for a user.

 ## Add a website